 Calendar and Fees

 The application fee for SDSU’s IEC program is $175.
-Please review the table below for current tuition fees and entry dates.
+Please visit our Calendars & Fees page for current tuition fees and entry dates.